Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

 \subsection{Uniqueness of Gibbs and $F$-harmonic measures}

-\paragraph{Uniqueness of Gibbs measures.} We can prove Theorem \ref{tripleuniquegibbs}: assume that there is no transverse holonomy invariant measure.
+\paragraph{Uniqueness of the Gibbs measure.} We can end the proof of Theorem \ref{tripleuniquegibbs}.
+Assume that there is no transverse holonomy invariant measure.
 Let $F:T^1B\to\R$ be a Hölder continuous potential.
-We know from Corollary \ref{mugibbsmeasure} that $\mu_F^+$ is a Gibbs measure associated to $\bF$.
+We know from Corollary \ref{mugibbsmeasure} that $\mu_F^+$ is a Gibbs measure associated to $\bF$ as defined in Definition \ref{Defigibbs}.

 Now, any Gibbs measure $\mu$ for $G_t$ associated to $\bF$ projects down to $\mu_F$.
 Since the ergodic components of any Gibbs measure associated to $\bF$ are also Gibbs measures (see Theorem \ref{characgibbsmeasures}), Theorem \ref{twoergodic} implies the following alternative.
 Either $\mu^-_F$ is a Gibbs measure associated to $\bF$, or $\mu^+_F$ is the only Gibbs measure.